Eupen-Malmedy: Annexed to Germany, 1940–1944

 In World War II, Nazi Germany invaded Belgium in May 1940 and rapidly defeated and occupied Belgium for a second time.
 On 18 May, Eupen-Malmedy was re-integrated into Germany while the rest of the country remained under military occupation.
 The Belgian government in exile, however, refused to recognise the German annexation and maintained that Eupen-Malmedy was part of Belgium.
+Additionally, ten further communes of Belgium were also annexed by Germany.

 Local support for the German takeover eroded sharply after the German invasion of the Soviet Union.
 Administered as part of Nazi Germany, 8,000 men in the region were conscripted into the German armed forces of whom 2,200 were killed on the Eastern Front.

 After its first liberation in the fall of 1944, the region suffered severely during the Ardennes Offensive of 1944–45 and Sankt Vith, in particular, was nearly totally destroyed by bombing.